-My kids love chicken drumettes, I mean, they LOOOOOVE them.
+My kids love chicken wings, I mean, they LOOOOOVE them.
 My son usually eats them without making too much of a mess and he neatly wipes his hands before touching utensils.
 On the other hand, my daughter eats them as if they are her last meal.
 She never seems to notice the sticky mess on her face.
-Well, either way, I was really happy seeing my kids devouring these drumettes.
-Just as a note, 10 pieces of drumettes are not enough for my family if it’s the only main dish.
-Enjoy!
+Either way, I am happy to see them enjoying their food.
+So whenever I need to make a quick dinner, chicken wings are a no brainer.

-- Freshly ground black pepper
+- ⅛ tsp freshly ground black pepper

-- 1 Tbsp. olive oil
+- 1 Tbsp extra virgin olive oil

-- 1 celery stalk
+- 1 stalk celery

 - 2 cloves garlic

-- 2 bay leaves
+- 1 bay leaf

-- Cut celery into 2” pieces and smash them with the flat side of knife.
-Peel garlic and smash it with the knife as well.
+- Cut celery into 2” (5 cm) pieces and smash them with the flat side of the knife.